A printable PDF can be found at the end of this article.

 - Important Deadlines for Zones

 - Communication is Vital

 The mission of the Lutheran Women’s Missionary League is to assist each woman of The Lutheran Church—Missouri Synod in affirming her relationship with the Triune God so that she is enabled to use her gifts in ministry to the world.

 The LWML Mission Statement tells us what we are to do as leaders in the LWML.
 However, it is essential for us to know more about the organization of LWML in order to do this effectively in our districts, zones, and groups.
-The following pages are your guide to a better understanding of how LWML works and what part you can take in helping others to Serve the Lord with gladness (Psalm 100:2).
+The following pages are your guide to a better understanding of how LWML works and what section you can use to help others to Serve the Lord with gladness!
+(Psalm 100:2).

 The Vision Statement

 The LWML is the leading group for LCMS women where each woman is welcomed and encouraged to use her unique God-given gifts as she supports global missions and serves the Lord with gladness.